ibm-cloud-docs/power-iaas/ordering-direct-link.md

 9. Click the **Case number** link for the Direct Link Connect service.
 The information in the case number is used to identify the Direct Link Connect information for connecting your {{site.data.keyword.powerSys_notm}} instance.

-    It can take IBM Cloud support up to three business days to complete the initial setup for the Direct Link connection request.
+    It can take up to three business days to complete the initial setup for the Direct Link connection request.
     {: note}

 10. To create a connection to the {{site.data.keyword.powerSys_notm}} instance by using the Direct Link Connect service, create a [new support case](/docs/infrastructure/power-iaas?topic=power-iaas-getting-help-and-support) against the {{site.data.keyword.powerSys_notm}} team.
 In the new case's description field, add the **Direct Link Connect case number**.